How Lookalike Audiences Can Increase Advertising Efficiency

 - They save time as it allows businesses to achieve the results needed without having to spend months or even years searching for a new buyer demographic.

-The main argument against lookalike audiences is that they do not provide enough unique information.
+The main argument against lookalike audiences is that they do not provide you, the user, any real unique information.

 Because people have similar traits, interests, and behaviors to those in your customer base, they may not be different enough to springboard into a purchase.